-What is a grade for a deadbolt
+12 Jan What is a Grade For a Deadbolt?

 A deadbolt is the epitome of security to most people.
 The loud thunk of the bolt sliding home means that the door is secure, and no one without the key is going to get past it.
 Not all deadbolts are created equal, though.
 In fact, there’s an entire grading system that tells you how tough your deadbolt is, and what kind of punishment it can stand up to if someone really wants to get inside.
 That’s why, before you install a deadbolt in your home or business, you need to know what the grades are, and what they mean.